Maheshivara/simple-user-api/README.md

     }
     ```
     - The request body **MUST** contain at least one of the optional keys, returning a 400(bad request) error otherwise
+    - The newBirthday and newPhoneNumber fields are validated by express-validator as ISO8601 and phoneNumber respectively
   - Response Body:
     A JSON with the updated data of the user (if successfully updated), Ex:
     ```javascript